-Unfortunately, there quite simply aren’t enough scientists and professionals on the ground who can consistently monitor all of the world’s water bodies.
+Unfortunately, there aren’t enough scientists and professionals on the ground who can consistently monitor all of the world’s water bodies.
 That’s where testers like you come in!
-We don’t aim to replace scientists, but we do want to lend a helping hand where we can.
+We don’t aim to replace scientists, but we do want to lend a helping hand.
 By working together, we can accomplish so much more.

-Starting in 2021, we’re also working on a data sharing project with the Gordon Foundation’s DataStream.
-This project will facilitate data sharing with an automated data exchange between our two platforms, with an initial focus on water data in the Great Lakes region.
+Starting in 2021, we’re also working on a data-sharing project with the Gordon Foundation’s DataStream.
+This project facilitates data sharing with an automated data exchange between our two platforms, with an initial focus on water data in the Great Lakes region.